-In this issue, we would like to give an overview of some of the functionality that has been added to the Page Manager in PDF Annotator 2.
+In this article, we would like to give an overview of some of the functionality of the Page Manager in PDF Annotator.

 The pivotal point is the Page Manager tab that appears on the left edge of the main window.
 When you click the Pages tab, the Page Manager opens with all the pages of the current document represented by thumbnail images.
 As you would expect, clicking on any one of them will bring you directly to the respective page.
 However, the actual Page Manager functions are accessed through the toolbar at the top of Page Manager.
 They can be divided into those functions that refer to a particular page and those that apply to the document as a whole.
 Part 1 of our three-part series on the Page Manager will focus on the page functions.